strong schools

 Declining enrollment, the loss of COVID-era funding, and significant federal education cuts, in addition to unusually high inflation, have combined to create serious financial challenges that threaten the quality of education our students deserve.

-That’s why we’re exploring the idea of a local parcel tax - a way for our community to raise stable, locally controlled funding that stays right here in Culver City, supporting our students directly.
+That’s why we’re exploring the idea of a sliding-scale parcel tax - a way for our community to raise stable, locally controlled funding that stays right here in Culver City, supporting our students directly.
 It’s worked for other California school districts, including Berkeley and Alameda, and we think it can work here too.

 what are the challenges?